 The Company also participates in cooperative advertising arrangements with some customers, whereby it allows a discount from invoiced product amounts in exchange for customer purchased advertising that features the Company's products.
-Typically, these discounts range from 1% to 5% of gross sales, and are generally based on product purchases or on specific advertising campaigns.
+Typically, these discounts range from 1% to 6% of gross sales, and are generally based on product purchases or on specific advertising campaigns.
 Such amounts are accrued when the related revenue is recognized or when the advertising campaign is initiated.
 These cooperative advertising arrangements are accounted for as direct selling expenses.

-The Company's reserve for sales returns and allowances amounted to \$23.2 million as of December 31, 2004, compared to \$21.0 million as of March 31, 2005.
-The decrease was due primarily to the timing of customer deductions offset in part by an increase in sales of electronic products which have higher defective rates.
+The Company's reserve for sales returns and allowances amounted to \$27.4 million as of September 30, 2005, compared to \$23.2 million as of December 31, 2004.
+The increase was due primarily to the overall increase in net sales including an increase in sales of electronic products which have higher defective rates than the Company's other products.